GiorgioKalmund/UCGUI/README.md

 .Parent(parent);
 ```
 This creates a [Button](Runtime/Components/ButtonComponent.cs), which under the principally works just like any other regular uGUI Button.
 However, it also offers out of the box flexibility for content based resizing in both the horizontal and vertical direction.
-<br> Additionally a optional `label` block can be specified for more visual customization, however the `action` is not when using this pattern builder.
+<br> Additionally an optional `label` block can be specified for more visual customization, however the `action` is not when using this pattern builder.

 ### [UI - Base](Runtime/Components/Support/UI.cs)
 This file acts as the second half of the `UI` class and serves as a foundation for creating components in UCGUI.
 It contains all the builder pattern styling functions applicable to **every** [BaseComponent](Runtime/Components/BaseComponent.cs).